thaixuandang/ronin-documentation/blog/zkevms-explored.md

 ## Zero-knowledge Ethereum Virtual Machine (zkEVM)

-Zero-knowledge EVM (zkEVM) is an EVM that is verifiable.
+zkEVM is an EVM that is verifiable.
 In short, the validity of any computation run on zkEVM can be verified through zero-knowledge proofs (or validity proofs).
 A fun fact about EVM is that it is quasi-Turing-complete (according to Ethereum Yellow Paper), which means EVM can perform pretty much any computation that respects the intrinsic bound set with gas.
-Hence, by making EVM verifiable, we have essentially made all computations on Ethereum's execution layer [3] verifiable.
+Hence, by making EVM verifiable, we have essentially made all computations on Ethereum's execution layer verifiable.
 This allows us to "outsource" most of the transaction processing job from Ethereum to L2 via ZK rollup.

 Another way to think of zkEVM is as a special kind of ZK rollup (the program given to prover is EVM).
 From this viewpoint, we can divide zkEVM into two major parts: